 Many of us make a concerted effort to choose waste-free options over disposable products.
 But our search for a better way tends to stop at the bathroom door.
 In this article, we’ll show you how you can make the switch to more sustainable toilet paper alternatives.

-The United States use more toilet paper per person than any other country.
-According to estimates from statista.com , the average American goes through about 141 rolls per year.
+The United States uses more toilet paper per person than any other country.
+According to estimates from statista.com, the average American goes through about 141 rolls per year.
 Germany comes in second with 134 rolls, and the UK in third with 127.

 Toilet paper is made with bleached kraft pulp, a substance manufactured from wood chips, which (surprise!) come from trees.
 That means that increased use of toilet paper leads to more rapid deforestation and all of the negative environmental effects that come along with that.
 To make matters worse, very often, toilet paper is made from virgin wood pulp, as opposed to recycled.

 Maybe you’ve arrived at this article because you are ecologically conscious, and using regular toilet paper doesn’t conform to your values.
-Or, maybe you’ve been googling “toilet paper alternatives” out of necessity: you don’t have any left at home, the shelves in the supermarket are bare because of the current COVID-19 pandemic.
-Either way, we’ve got some solutions.
+Or, maybe you’ve been googling “toilet paper alternatives” out of necessity.

 Yeah, yeah, we know.
 Ew.
 But sometimes when nature calls, you’ve got to do what you’ve got to do.
 Whether you are looking for toilet paper alternatives because you want to cut toilet paper out of your life, or because you simply can’t get your hands on any, a washcloth is not the worst idea.
 The advantages?
 Getting clean using a method that is similar to what you’re used to.
 The disadvantage?
 Having to clean the cloth.
 But with hot water, soap and a slight mindset adjustment towards a more rugged perspective, it’s really not that bad.

-The fact is, outside the US, the UK, northern Europe and Australia, the rest of the world washes themselves with water after using the toilet, because it is the only way to really get clean.
-Not only is dropping the toilet paper habit better for the environment, it’s better for butt hygiene.
+The fact is, outside the US, the UK, northern Europe and Australia, the rest of the world washes themselves with water after using the toilet because it is the only way to really get clean.
+Not only is dropping the toilet paper habit better for the environment, but it’s also better for butt hygiene.

 All you need to make this change in your life is any small container with a spout and some soap.
 We assume you can figure out the rest on your own.